MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/windows_containers_101.md

 If you would like to work through this exercise on Windows 10, see the [Windows 10 Container Quick Start](./windows_10_containers_101.md).

-# Install Container Feature and Docker
+## 1. Install Container Feature and Docker

-1. The container feature needs to be enabled before working with Windows containers.
+The container feature needs to be enabled before working with Windows containers.
 To do so run the following command in an elevated PowerShell session.

 ```none
 Install-WindowsFeature containers
 ```

+## 2. Install Docker

-2. Docker is required in order to work with Windows containers.
+Docker is required in order to work with Windows containers.
 Docker consists of the Docker Engine, or server components, and the Docker client.
 For this exercise, both will be installed.
 Run the following commands to do so.

 ```none
 # Create Docker directory